 Lower costs and convenience with antibody testing – a worked example

 If we look at an individual traveller “Emma” who flies once a month (return) for a 3-month period.
-Assuming she travels to a green country, Emma would require 2 tests in the UK (let’s assume one PCR test prior to departure (£60) and one antigen (£20) prior to day two of arrival).
-In addition, she would probably require a PCR test (£60) whilst abroad prior to the return journey home.
-For one return journey, this would be a cost of £140 for Emma, and over a 3-month period, on the basis of three return flights, a cost of £420.
+Assuming she is fully vaccinated and depending on her destination country, Emma could require testing in the UK (let’s assume one PCR test upon return to the UK (£60).
+In addition, she may require a PCR test (£60) for departure from the UK.
+For one return journey, this would be a cost of £120 for Emma, and over a 3-month period, on the basis of three return flights, a cost of £360.

 Comparatively, using a neutralising antibody test Emma may just require one test which could provide a three-month antibody status certificate and cover all of these flights in that period; at a cost of say, £20.